Volunteer Events and Workshops Calendar

 Arrive to the staging site by 8:45 a.m. for coffee and light snacks.
 The planting starts promptly at 9:00 a.m.
 Gloves, tools, and training are provided; come dressed for the weather and wear sturdy shoes.
 A potluck is provided lunch for all volunteers after the planting is complete!
 For more information email Megan Van de Mark or call 360-487-8324.

 Now is a great time to start planning a tree planting for this fall or winter.
 If you would like trees at your home, business, local park, or other area contact Urban Forestry to find out how.

 Take a leisurely stroll through the Lincoln Neighborhood with this tree map and see what different trees look like during each season, you may see one that would look perfect in your yard!

-A series of free educational workshops all about trees hosted by Vancouver Urban Forestry.
+A series of educational workshops all about trees hosted by Vancouver Urban Forestry.

 Heritage Tree Bike Ride

-Meet at Esther Short Park, near the clock tower
+Meet at Esther Short Park, 415 W 6th St

 There are several natural area sites throughout Vancouver that have an ongoing restoration need, though.
 Projects at each site include young tree care, mulching, and removing invasive plants.
 These are great projects for groups and can be scheduled around your needs.